akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “My lord's peace cannot be mistaken for a poor gift.
 Nay, husband, it is the fruit of seeds planted by my lord.
 Has not Anjou been a thorn in Normandy’s side, troubling your lands?
 That lion is now tamed.
 Anjou's heir is bound to our son, William.”

 Henry grunted, his fingers drumming on the oak.
-“If it holds.
-A promise is only as strong as the sword behind it.”
+“If it holds—a promise is only as strong as the sword behind it.”

 “And a sword is only as strong as the hand that holds it,” she countered smoothly.
 “The French King yielded at Gisors because he saw your reach was long.
 What are stags compared with your sons, and foxes to your daughters?”

 She watched his jaw relax.
 He liked the map she was drawing.

 It was then that Roger, the Bishop of Salisbury, stepped forward.
-He was a quiet, scholarly figure, his fingers stained with the permanent gray of ink—the second most powerful man in England and keeper of the realm’s cold reality.
+He was a quiet, scholarly figure, his fingers stained with the permanent grey of ink—the second most powerful man in England and keeper of the realm’s cold reality.

 “My lord the king,” Roger said, his voice precise, “It is well met, for I would speak of a son, not in terms of silver and swords but, in I would speak of souls, of welfare.”

 Henry turned, his eyes wary.

 Roger inclined his head.
-“Your lordship studied at Salisbury Catheral, and did well.
+“Your lordship studied at Salisbury Cathedral, and did well.
 Your son, Godfrey Fitzroy, has now completed his own studies.
 The canons speak highly of his learning.
 He reads Latin, writes a fair charter, and can argue a point of canon law without losing his temper.”
 A thin smile.
 “More than I could say for many a knight.”

 Something flickered in Henry’s face.
 Pride?
 Surprise?
 He said nothing.

 Roger continued, his tone shifting.
 “My lord, as each of your children has proven themselves, coming of age, you have provided for each.
-Robert, a captain’s command.
-Sybilla, a crown.
+To Robert, a captain’s command.
+To Sybilla, a crown.
 Even Fulk has found his cloister.”

 He paused.
 The hall grew quiet.